Online Learning in MDPs with Partially Adversarial Transitions and Losses: Introduction

-\item \textbf{Partially adversarial transitions ($\Lambda < H - 1$).} Our main results concern the setting where the transition function is adversarial only at a fixed set of $\Lambda$ steps out of $H$.
-In \Cref{sec:action_based} we give an algorithm achieving regret approximately
+\textbf{Partially adversarial transitions.} Our main results concern the setting where the transition function is adversarial only at a fixed set of $\Lambda$ steps out of $H$.
+In \Cref{sec:action_based} we give an algorithm achieving history-dependent regret approximately

-where $K$ is the number of episodes, $S$ is the number of state, $A$ is the number of actions and $H$ is the episode's horizon.
-In \Cref{sec:subpolicy} we present a second algorithm which, under the additional assumption that the $\Lambda$ adversarial steps are consecutive, improves the dependence on $S$ to be polynomial and achieves regret
+where $K$ is the number of episodes, $S$ is the number of states, $A$ is the number of actions and $H$ is the episode's horizon.
+Additionally, under the assumption that the adversarial steps are consecutive we achieve an improved history-dependent regret of approximately

+In \Cref{sec:subpolicy} we present a second algorithm which, under the Markov regret benchmark, improves the dependence on $S$ to be polynomial in the case of consecutive adversarial steps.
+In this setting, it achieves regret

-Both algorithms assume knowledge of which steps are adversarial.
+\textbf{Unknown adversarial steps.} Both algorithms mentioned above assume knowledge of which steps are adversarial.
 In \Cref{sec:unknown} we give a general reduction that removes this assumption and yields an algorithm that does not require prior knowledge of which steps are adversarial at the cost of a $K^{2/3}$ regret dependence.

-\item \textbf{Fully adversarial transitions ($\Lambda = H-1$).} We complete the regret landscape for all feedback structures.
+\textbf{Fully adversarial transitions.} As a side contribution, we complete the Markov regret landscape for all feedback structures.
 We prove a lower bound matching the full-information upper bound of \citet{abbasi2013online}.
 For the bandit setting, we slightly strengthen the lower bound of \cite{pmlr-v139-tian21b,liu2022learning} and provide a matching upper bound.
 We also resolve the intermediate regimes where losses are bandit but transitions are observed, and vice versa.
-As we show in \Cref{sec:full_adv}, these fully adversarial results also reveal several conceptual insights about the role of feedback structure and transition adversariality. \end{itemize}
+Due to space limitations we defer all of the fully adversarial results and proofs to Appendix ~\ref{sec:full_adv}.

-Our results establishes a refined picture of adversarial MDPs: while fully adversarial transitions may force the regret to be exponential in the horizon $H$, the dependence becomes milder when the adversarial influence is restricted to a small, fixed subset of steps in the horizon.
+Our results establish a refined picture of adversarial MDPs: while fully adversarial transitions may force the regret to be exponential in the horizon $H$, the dependence becomes milder when the adversarial influence is restricted to a small, fixed subset of steps in the horizon.